holos-run/holos/doc/md/api/core/v1alpha4.md

 <a name="Kind"></a>
 ## type Kind {#Kind}

-Kind is a kubernetes api object kind.
+Kind is a discriminator.
 Defined as a type for clarity and type checking.

 ```go
 type Kind string